 This type of modern conferencing is otherwise called teleconferencing and is widely accepted by almost everyone in the business field.
 Audio conferencing gives people the ability to dial directly to the conferencing bridge to join the conference call, or be added by the conference call hosts themselves.

-Accessibility – Audio conference calls are available for any conferencing devices whether it’s a landline or your personal mobile phone, so you can join a conference call from anywhere.
+Accessibility – Audio conference calls are available for any conferencing devices, whether it’s a landline or your personal mobile phone, so you can join a conference call from anywhere.
 To add up to this advantage, you can also use Krisp noise cancellation software to accentuate the “anywhere” aspect.
-Krisp will mute all the background noise from both sides of the call, so don’t mute yourself every 2 seconds and literally call from anywhere.
+It will mute all the background noise from both sides of the call, so you don’t have to mute yourself every 2 seconds and can literally call from anywhere.

 Manageability – In case the audio conference call hasn’t been scheduled, you can phone the participants and hold the meeting spontaneously – it won’t require any setup or additional efforts to invite the participants and wait for the invitation to be accepted.

-Misinformation – In case of technical difficulties with the audio you won’t be able to mouthread everything that people talk about.
-Having a single source of information in form of audio can pressure people.
+Misinformation – In case of technical difficulties with the audio, you won’t be able to lipread everything that people talk about.
+Having a single source of information in the form of audio can pressure people.
 This happens as participants try to remember every detail of the call according to what they heard, which often causes misunderstandings.

 Which Noise Is Annoying You The Most?

 This type of conferencing includes the transmission of both audio and video data by using computer networks.
 Video conferencing gained popularity later in the conferencing game, but it’s just as applicable and widely used for many remote business meetings.

 Visuals – It’s easier to pick up on the conversation details when you can see the person and their body language.
 It’s also easier to show data using screen sharing rather than explain it through words.
 It helps people engage in the conversation easier and get the feeling of a real face-to-face meeting